-What to see in Mijas pueblo when visiting the village?
+What to see in Mijas pueblo when you visit the village?

-In this article you will find the essential information for visiting Mijas :
+In this article you will find the essential information for a great visit in Mijas :

 - A few words about Mijas